Mushtaq And Younis Appointments Excite Test Stars - UrduPoint

 Pakistan’s last two Test series in England – in 2016 and 2018 – ended in draws.
 For this much-anticipated series, which has crucial World Test Championship points attached to it, the Pakistan players are eager to make the most of the star-studded backroom staff.

-Pakistan Test captain Azhar Ali, who accumulated 2,628 runs with Younis in 48 innings, said here on Thursday : "I have been fortunate to play a number of Tests with Younis.
+Pakistan Test captain Azhar Ali, who accumulated 2,628 runs with Younis in 48 innings, said: “I have been fortunate to play a number of Tests with Younis.
 In my books, he is one of the best non-England batsmen to perform consistently and score heavily in English conditions in the past two decades.

 “With a great technique, mental strength and match assessment, he not only dominated the opposition on the field but off the field as well.
 I think this offers an excellent opportunity for the emerging and younger batsmen to learn from Younis during a pressure series than they will ever learn during a training camp or an off-season.